 The pain was severe.
 I remember shaking my head and thinking, “someday, this will seem like it was a good idea.”

-*According to the book, SPQR: A History of Ancient Rome, Caesar didn’t die in the Senate.
-But it was good enough for Shakespeare and it’s good enough for me.
+According to the book, SPQR: A History of Ancient Rome, Caesar didn’t get stabbed to death in the Senate.
+But it was good enough for Shakespeare and it’s good enough for me.*